JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Mock API

-We have created a mock API to serve as the HTTP proxy of our app, it's at `/src/mockApi`.
-The data this mock API grabs was scrapped from Rotten Tomatos.
-It's not necessary to understand how the mock API works to continue with the tutorial.
+We have created a mock API to serve as the HTTP proxy of our app, it’s at `/src/mockApi`.
+The data this mock API grabs was scrapped from <a href="https://www.rottentomatoes.com/" target="_blank" rel="noopener noreferrer">Rotten Tomatoes</a>.
+It’s not necessary to understand how the mock API works to continue with the tutorial.
 However, if you’re interested, you can head over to the [last section](#section-7-create-a-mock-api-using-the-resift-http-proxy) of this tutorial where we walked through its mechanism.

 To get started with the tutorial, all you need to know is that there are three endpoints with this API:

-1. `/genres`: returns an array of genres in this data shape:
+1. `/genres`: returns an array of genres:

    ```js
    genres: Genre[];